 Supply chain.
-We did not experience significant supply issues during the three and six months ended June 30, 2024 as we continue to actively work with our suppliers and third-party manufacturers to mitigate supply issues and build inventory of key component parts.
-We anticipate some supply challenges in the second half of 2024, due to geopolitical disruption in the middle east impacting shipping lanes, deliveries of materials and component parts, impacting production lead times that may impact our ability to manufacture the number of systems required to meet customer demand.
-In addition, since the second quarter of 2021 we have experienced significant inflationary pressures throughout our supply chain, which we expect to continue throughout 2024.
+We did not experience significant supply issues during the three and nine months ended September 30, 2024 as we continue to actively work with our suppliers and third-party manufacturers to mitigate supply issues and build inventory of key component parts.
+We continued to experience some supply challenges in the third quarter of 2024 due to ongoing and intensified geopolitical disruption in the middle east impacting shipping lanes, deliveries of materials and component parts, impacting production lead times that may impact our ability to manufacture the number of systems required to meet customer demand.
+In addition, since the second quarter of 2021 we have experienced significant inflationary pressures throughout our supply chain, which we expect to continue throughout the rest of 2024.
 We continue to mitigate such pressures, where possible, through price increases and margin management.

 Global economic conditions.
 General global economic downturns and macroeconomic trends, including heightened inflation, capital markets volatility, interest rate and currency rate fluctuations, and economic slowdowns, have resulted and may continue to result in unfavorable conditions that negatively affect demand for our products and exacerbate some of the other risks that affect our business, financial condition and results of operations.
-Both domestic and international markets experienced significant inflationary pressures in fiscal year 2023.
-While inflation rates in the U.S., as well as in other countries in which we operate, are showing signs of moderation, they are expected to continue at elevated levels for the near-term, impacting our cost of sales as well as selling, general and administrative expenses.
+Both domestic and international markets experienced significant inflationary pressures in fiscal year 2024.
+While inflation rates in the U.S., as well as in other countries in which we operate, are showing signs of moderation, the impact of such successive increases on cost structures remains, affecting governments, corporations and small businesses alike.
 Our customers have also been affected by higher inflation and higher interest rates, impacting their ability to secure third party financing or causing many of them to delay capital purchases due to high interest rates.
-In addition, the Federal Reserve in the U.S. and other central banks in various countries have yet to decrease interest rates in response to concerns about inflation.
-Higher interest and inflation rates have resulted in recessionary pressures in many parts of the world and have had and may continue to have the effect of further increasing economic uncertainty and heightening these risks.
+As noted above, the Federal Reserve in the U.S. and other central banks in various countries have commenced a cycle of interest rate reductions in response to concerns about inflation and stagnant growth.